spelunky-fyi/overlunky/docs/src/includes/_globals.md

 `any udp_listen(string host, int port, function cb)`<br/>
-Use the `new` operator on [UdpServer](#UdpServer) instead The server will be closed lazily by garbage collection once the handle is released, or immediately by calling close().
+Use the `new` operator on [UdpServer](#UdpServer) instead The server will be closed lazily by garbage collection once the handle is released.
 Requires unsafe mode.
 <br/>The callback signature is optional<string> on_message(string msg, string src)

 ### read_prng